openwallet-foundation/bifold-wallet/docs/wallet-attestation.md

 Concerns around the capacity of the secure area to store key pairs have been raised in various forums.
 IOS and Android both support the HSM concept of key wrapping.
 With key wrapping, the key pair is encrypted via a key stored in the secure area and then stored outside the secure area in the keychain.
 All cryptographic operations happen in the secure area by moving the encrypted key pair in and out of the secure area.
 This effectively means unlimited key pair capacity (up-to available device storage capacity)

 More research is needed to clarify OS versions that support this approach any other hidden limitations.

+### Notes on dPOP and Key attestation for other wallet keys

+The attestation POP and the IETF dPOP flow are very similar in nature.
+In the latest revision (08) of the IETF attestation spec, dPOP can be used for the POP.
+This provides two benefits:

+1. Simplifies the header that is passed to the Auth server token endpoint
+2. Attests that the dPOP key is hardware backed

+There may be privacy concerns with this approach as the wallet backend could have more information on the user relationship with a specific issuer then is necessary as wallet attestations are generic for all issuers.
+Key material can be used to correlate user activity.

+This is true for key attestations (OID4VCI spec) for other interactions such as cryptographic holder binding.
+The wallet backend will need to be involved in specific transactions with issuers.

+The current thinking is to keep dPOP and wallet attestation as separate keys.
+Trust in the wallet attestation then implies trust in the dPOP keys.
+More analysis is required to understand the risks and benefits of this approach.

+The EUDI ARF appears (TBC) to require unique wallet attestation keys per issuer which changes the relationship between the issuer and wallet backend and the risk profile.

+Note: the dPOP and holder binding key can be the same key as they share the same relationship pattern with the issuer.

 ### OpenID4VCI Attestation Flow